How does a decision to spay or neuter connect to canine arthritis?

 Spayed (and neutered) dogs have also been shown to have increased life expectancy compared to intact dogs, yet there are a number of factors that likely influence these results and a true causation effect cannot be concluded.
 The cause of death appears to differ between spayed and neutered and intact dogs, with spayed/neutered dogs more likely to die of cancer or immune-mediated conditions and intact dogs more likely to die of trauma or infection.

-Spaying and breast cancer: early research
+Spaying and mammary cancer: early research

 When spayed before the first heat cycle there is an 0.5% increased risk of developing mammary cancer.
 This means there is a very little chance of developing mammary cancer and therefore a protective effect of removing the ovaries before they produce any heat cycles.